 Instructions

-- Cut the corn off of the cobs and set aside.
+- Cut the kernels off of the ears of corn using a sharp knife and set aside.

 - In a large skillet, melt 2 tablespoons of butter.